pakwule/ArbiSweep/README.md

 # The Bitcoin Level

+As the Cryptocurrency/Decentralized Finance markets continue to grow, the price movement of Bitcoin has become increasingly effective in determining where the market is trending.
+This is important for any retail investor in the space to understand.

 # The Sharpe Ratio ($SPY and $BTC)

 The Sharpe Ratio is a systemic measure of risk for any asset.
 It generally lets consumers know when an asset is risk-on or risk-off by assessing the “expected differential return and the associated risk” (Sharpe, 1994).
 This indicator was pulled via the Requests and the BeautifulSoup4 packages respectively and PortfoliosLab.com as a benchmark reference.